Isabelle Stevenson Award

 The Isabelle Stevenson Award is a non-competitive philanthropic award presented as part of the Tony Awards to "recognize an individual from the theatre community who has made a substantial contribution of volunteered time and effort on behalf of one or more humanitarian, social service or charitable organizations, regardless of whether such organizations relate to the theatre."
 It is named for Isabelle Stevenson, a dancer who performed for audiences all round the world and was president and later chairperson of the board of the American Theatre Wing until her death in 2003.
 A single recipient is chosen by the Tony Award Administration Committee and may not be presented at every ceremony.
 The international press regards the Tony Awards as America's most prestigious theater awards.

 The American Theatre Wing and The Broadway League present the winner with a copy of a circular brass and bronze medallion designed by art director Herman Rosse at an annual award ceremony in New York City.
 The award has been presented annually since the 63rd Tony Awards in 2009.
 Actress Phyllis Newman was chosen as its inaugural recipient for her work in establishing the Phyllis Newman Women's Health Initiative in 1995 and raising $3.5 million for the organization.
-Since then, another six women and eight men have received the award and no one has won it more than once.
-As of the 78th Tony Awards in 2024, actor Celia Keenan-Bolger is the most recent winner in this category.
+Since then, another eight women and eight men have received the award and no one has won it more than once.
+As of the 79th Tony Awards in 2026, music director Mary-Mitchell Campbell is the most recent winner in this category.